Trust-Ayeni/Anti-Ransomware/README.md

 ## THE PROCESSES INVOLVED

-- Infecction: Attackers deliver the malware Payload to the target.
+- Infection: Attackers deliver the malware Payload to the target.

 - Security Key Exchange: Attackers are notified they have the victim.